-not add due to rounding.
 Source: Village of Robbins.

-In April 2007, Robbins officials deposited \$1.6 million in

-grant funds it received from the Department of Commerce and Economic Opportunity into its MEDF account, resulting in a commingling of the funds for approximately one month.
+In April 2007, Robbins officials deposited \$1.6 million in grant funds it received from the Department of Commerce and Economic Opportunity into its MEDF account, resulting in a commingling of the funds for approximately one month.
 The Public Utilities Act requires that MEDF monies be held in a "separate account."
 When the grant monies were removed from the Village's MEDF account, Village officials did not properly allocate and transfer the amount of interest earned on the grant monies out of the MEDF account.
-As of October 2011, Village officials still had not calculated the interest earned on the grant funds and transferred it to the proper account.
-We recommended that Village officials calculate the amount of interest earned by the grant funds and transfer that amount to the proper fund.
+As of December 31, 2011, Village officials had not calculated the interest earned on the grant funds and transferred it to the proper account.
+We recommended that Village officials calculate the amount of interest earned by the grant funds and transfer that amount to the proper account.